atsushieno/aap-juce/README.md

 If you run Projucer to resave the project, the project is overwritten, which invalidates project fixup for AAP (we rewrite AndroidManifest.xml, build.gradle, and so on), so you should avoid that.
 Instead, run `make projuce-app` to resave projects and perform required overwrites.

-Lastly, for hosts, `AndroidAudioPluginFormat` has to be added to the app's `AudioPluginFormatManager` instances in the application code.
+Lastly, for hosts, `AndroidAudioPluginFormat` has to be added to the app's `AudioPluginFormatManager` instances in the application code (example [1](https://github.com/atsushieno/aap-juce-plugin-host/blob/295aa69b48a25f798520d9a365b611a081a0a725/apps/juceaaphost.patch#L62)/[2](https://github.com/atsushieno/aap-juce-plugin-host/blob/295aa69b48a25f798520d9a365b611a081a0a725/apps/juceaaphost.patch#L102)).

 ### Generating and updating aap_metadata.xml